dhmay/jamstats/README.md

 ## Usage

-Installation gives you two commands, one for making a PDF with plots derived from a derby game json file:
+Installation gives you two commands.
+Get full help for either command by running it with the `--help` argument.

+### jamstats-plot-pdf

-`jamstats-plot-pdf <game.json> [plots.pdf]`
+`jamstats-plot-pdf <game.json> [plots.pdf] [--inprogress]`

+Makes plots describing a game and writes them to a PDF.
+If output PDF file isn't specified, uses the input filepath and changes .json to .pdf.
+If `--inprogress` is specified, instead of reading an input JSON file, connects to a running scoreboard server and downloads the current game state.
+In that case, the first argument should be a string of the format <server>:<port>, e.g., `localhost:8000`.

+### jamstats-convert-tsv

-and one for converting a derby game json file to a TSV (tab-separated value) file that can be loaded into Excel, R, etc.:
+Coverts a derby game json file to a TSV (tab-separated value) file that can be loaded into Excel, R, etc.:

 `jamstats-convert-tsv <game.json> [game.tsv]`

-If output files aren't specified, output will be written to the same path as the input file, with .json replaced with .pdf or .txt, respectively.

-There are a few optional commandline arguments (e.g., anonymize skater names).
-Use the `--help` argument to get full usage for each command.

 ## Let's see some plots!